mafeyisopin629-spec/updated-open-range/contribution_readme.md

 ## Solution Approach

 ### Analysis
-The root cause is that the cyber task data structures in `packs/cyber_webapp/cyber_webapp/ontology.py` and the task definitions in `packs/cyber_webapp/cyber_webapp/families/pentest.py` have no `technique_id` field.
+The cyber task data structures in `packs/cyber_webapp/cyber_webapp/ontology.py` and the task definitions in `packs/cyber_webapp/cyber_webapp/families/pentest.py` have no `technique_id` field.
 There is no classifier anywhere in the